hamdyy04/Sentiment-Analysis-Python/README.md

 # Sentiment-Analysis-Python
-A Python sentiment analysis project that uses a Logistic Regression model to predict the sentiment of a given text using a given dataset.
+A Python sentiment analysis project to predict the sentiment of a given text using a Naive Bayes Classifier model trained using a given dataset.